Marvel 1602: Background

 Gaiman described writing the series as odd, since he had not written comics in half a decade; the story was trimmed down significantly as the size went from six 36-page chapters to eight 22-page segments.
 He also wanted to write a comic that was different from The Sandman, his most recognized work.
-The profits of the series went to help fund his Marvels and Miracles LLC company, which is fighting for the rights to Marvelman.
+The profits of the series went to help fund his Marvels and Miracles LLC company, which was fighting for the rights to Marvelman.

 Illustration

 Unlike usual penciled pages, Marvel 1602 used a technique called "enhanced pencils", whereby the finished pencil drawings are sent straight to the colorist instead of to an inker first.
 This technique had been used before on Kubert's Origin, and results in cleaner and more elaborate lines.

 Editor Nick Lowe noticed theater posters done by Scott McKowen and decided that the "engraving 'look' of the scratchboard would be interesting for the historical setting of this story."
 Scratchboard is a technique where a sharp knife is used to scrape through a layer of black ink to a hard chalk surface underneath; in effect, artists draw white lines on an all-black surface.
 All McKowen's illustrations were done by hand and then colored later in Photoshop.
-For inspiration, McKowen looked at seventeenth-century engravings.
+For inspiration, McKowen looked at 17th-century engravings.
 He also added scrolls or flags to the covers for the Marvel 1602 titles, basing the designs on Renaissance paintings where scrolls are used to comment on the scenes depicted.

 The hardbound edition features a scratchboard illustration depicting the main characters whispering discreetly to each other on the cover.
 According to McKowen, the image was inspired by a depiction of the masterminds behind the "Gunpowder Plot", an attempt to blow up Parliament during the reign of King James.
 Since the characters of the story are all traitors in the eyes of King James, they were drawn in a similar fashion.

 Synopsis

 Premise

 In the year 1602 in the Marvel Universe, for an unknown reason, superheroes have appeared about 400 years early.
 They were born and bred in this era and some hold important positions in high places.
-When the characters come to realize that something is wrong with the universe, the heroes must solve the mystery behind their own existence, while dealing with intrigue at the courts of Elizabeth and James.
+When the characters come to realize that something is wrong with the universe, the heroes must solve the mystery behind their own existence, while dealing with intrigue at the courts of Elizabeth I and James.